Approved by the Infrastructure and Research Policy Committee on March 26, 2024

 It is ASCE’s objective to advance the science and profession of engineering to enhance the welfare of humanity.
 As such, among its many endeavors, ASCE is the world's largest publisher of civil engineering information—producing more than 55,000 pages of technical content each year.
 The ASCE Publications Division produces 33 professional journals (available both in print and online editions), conference proceedings, standards, manuals of practice, committee reports, and monographs under the ASCE Press imprint.
 ASCE’s many other resources for practicing civil engineers include the 170,000-entry Civil Engineering Database, a complete publications catalog, and the ASCE Library, providing online access to over 700,000 pages of journal articles and proceedings papers.

-One-way ASCE, like other engineering and scientific societies, fulfills its role in the advancement of engineering by determining through the peer review process what is worthy of publication.
+One-way ASCE, like other engineering and scientific societies, fulfills its role in the advancement of engineering is by determining through the peer review process what is worthy of publication.
 The “value-added” by peer review is to ensure published work is of top quality.
 This process allows the results to be used more effectively by scientists, decision makers, students, and other concerned constituents.

 ASCE Policy Statement 538